-As for the DC Section, all funds are daily-dealt pooled investment arrangements, with assets mainly invested on regulated markets.
+All funds used by the DC section are daily-dealt pooled investment arrangements, with assets mainly invested on regulated markets.
 As such, assets should be realisable at short notice, based on member demand.
 There were no liquidity concerns arising in respect of the Plan's investment fund holdings over the Plan year.